Comics studies: Comics Studies Society Prizes

 Since 2018, Comics Studies Society awards comics studies, books and articles with five annual prizes: the CSS Article Prize, the Hillary Chute Award for Best Graduate Student Paper, the Gilbert Seldes Prize for Public Scholarship, the Charles Hatfield Book Prize, and the CSS Prize for Edited Book Collections.
-The nominated scholars don't need to be CSS members, but only members can send the nomination letters.
+The nominated scholars do not need to be CSS members, but only members can send the nomination letters.
 All first-time publications during the previous calendar year are eligible (in case of translated books, is considered the year of English publication).